-In a recent paper Taleyarkhan et al.1 reported the possible observation of d-d fusion events occurring in collapsing bubbles formed by cavitation in deuterated acetone.
-The bubbles were seeded by pulses of neutrons from a 14-MeV pulsed-neutron generator (PNG).
+In a recent paper, Taleyarkhan et al.1 reported the possible observation of d-d fusion events occurring in collapsing bubbles formed by cavitation in deuterated acetone.
+An acoustic standing wave, frequency 19.3 kHz, was used to provide alternating compression and tension in the liquid.
+Cavitation bubbles were seeded by pulses of neutrons from a 14-MeV pulsed-neutron generator (PNG) phased to the acoustic wave, but with frequency divided by 100.
 This note summarizes the results of an attempt to reproduce some of these experimental results with the help of some of the original authors.
-We repeated their original experiment using all of the same equipment, with the exception of the neutron detector, for which we substituted a much larger one based on NE213 and thus capable of n-γ discrimination, and a significantly more sophisticated data acquisition system.
+We repeated their original experiment using all of the same equipment, with the exception of the neutron detector, for which we substituted a much larger one (5.7 liters) based on NE213, and a significantly more sophisticated data acquisition system.
+The published experiment1 used fast sampling oscilloscopes to record coincidences between pulses from a phototube designed to detect light (SL) emission from sonoluminescent bubbles, and a plastic scintillator/phototube combination for detecting neutrons.